trustcrypto/documentation-theme-jekyll/pages/mydoc/linux.md

 ### Step 1 - Linux UDEV Rule {#udev-rule}

 Linux requires a UDEV rule in order for non-root users to be able to communicate with USB devices.
+Installing the [OnlyKey App .deb](https://github.com/trustcrypto/OnlyKey-App/releases/download/v5.3.3/OnlyKey_5.3.3_amd64.deb) will also install the UDEV rule automatically or to install manually:

-- Go to [https://github.com/trustcrypto/trustcrypto.github.io/blob/master/49-onlykey.rules](https://raw.githubusercontent.com/trustcrypto/trustcrypto.github.io/master/49-onlykey.rules) and download or create a copy of the file named 49-onlykey.rules into the Linux directory: /etc/udev/rules.d/ If this file is already there, ensure that the content looks like the one provided on the link above.
+- Go to [https://github.com/trustcrypto/trustcrypto.github.io/blob/master/49-onlykey.rules](https://raw.githubusercontent.com/trustcrypto/trustcrypto.github.io/master/49-onlykey.rules) and download or create a copy of the file named `49-onlykey.rules` into the Linux directory: `/etc/udev/rules.d/`.

 - Use the command `udevadm control --reload-rules && udevadm trigger` or restart system for changes to take effect